David Adjmi

 David Adjmi (born 1973) is an American playwright.
 He is the recipient of a Tony Award, a Drama Desk Award, a New York Drama Critics' Circle Award, an Outer Critics Circle Award, a Guggenheim Fellowship, a Whiting Award, the inaugural Steinberg Playwright Award, a Bush Artists Fellowship, and the Kesselring Prize for Drama.
 In 2020, he released a memoir about the struggle to become an artist, titled Lot Six.
 His plays include Stunning (2008) and Stereophonic (2023), the latter winning the Tony Award for Best Play.

 Life

 Adjmi grew up in a Syrian Jewish family in Midwood, Brooklyn.
 He is a graduate of Sarah Lawrence College (1995), the Playwrights Workshop at the University of Iowa (MFA 2001), and the Juilliard School's American Playwrights Program (2003).
-As of 2010, he resided in Brooklyn Heights.
+As of 2026, he resides in London, England.

 Career

 Adjmi's play The Evildoers was developed at the Sundance Institute and the Royal Court Theatre in London.
 It premiered in January 2008 at the Yale Repertory Theatre.
 Variety called it "an anxiety attack of a play" and, of Adjmi, noted that he is "clearly a writer with a distinct voice, ambition and style."
 His play Stunning opened a month later at Woolly Mammoth Theatre Company in Washington DC where it was selected as one of the top ten plays of the year by The Washington Post and was published in American Theatre magazine.
 Stunning premiered in New York at Lincoln Center Theater in June 2009 where it played an extended run to sold-out houses.
 Adjmi's play Marie Antoinette was developed at the Goodman Theatre's New Stages Series and the Sundance Institute's Residency at the Public Theatre.
 It will premiere in a coproduction between the American Repertory Theater and Yale Repertory Theatre in Fall 2012.
 His play 3C premieres at Rattlestick Playwrights Theatre in June 2012.
 His monologue Elective Affinities was commissioned by the Royal Court Theatre and later premiered at the Royal Shakespeare Company in the United Kingdom.
 In November 2011 it received its U.S. Premiere at Soho Repertory Theatre, featuring Tony Award-winning actress Zoe Caldwell, and directed by OBIE winner Sarah Benson.
 His play Marie Antoinette, which was presented at Yale Rep. in 2012 and received three Connecticut Critics Circle Awards including Best Play, opened the 2013–2014 season at Soho Rep. under the direction of Rebecca Taichman and with many members of the original cast.
 The New Yorker named Adjmi as one of the Top Ten in Culture for 2011, and described him as an artist who is part of "a new trend in the American theatre."